cabforum/cabforum.org/content/posts/2021/2021-03-03-minutes-of-the-ca-browser-forum-f2f-meeting-52-virtual-3-4-march-2021.md

 - This morning, a CA’s current AAL was used to test the extent to which the audit attestation letter could be processed by the audit attestation letter validation tool.
 The new template is taking care of the requirement that no line, feed or page break in the SHA 256 fingerprint is accepted.
 - ACAB’C offers that whenever a more detailed report on a CA is needed, e.g. on topics such as findings or methodologies on how the audit was conducted, this can be done on demand.

 ### WebTrust Update

 **Presenter:** Jeff Ward (BDO), Don Sheehy (CPA Canada) **Note Taker:** Andrea Holland (SecureTrust) **Presentation:**

 #### Items mentioned in addition to slides

 _Don Sheehy:_

 ##### WETSI – December meeting discussions

 - Impact of ISO 27099.
 Once it is released, later this year, it might impact our base WebTrust service.
 Our initial principles and criteria were based on international ISO standards.
 - Audit issues and audit techniques
 - On-going reporting considerations

 ##### Impact of Covid-19

 - Guide was developed for covid-19 that leveraged from SOC reporting from AICPA on remote audit

 ##### Practitioner Guidance for auditors

 - Will be incorporating remote auditing testing techniques and any other updates

 _Jeff Ward:_

 ##### Details Controls Reporting

 - Reached out to clients to see what needs to be added to the report
 - Tweaking based on risk profiles from the firms on the task force

 ##### Current Status of Updated WebTrust Documents

 - Bridging of reports is possible for Code Signing

 ##### WebTrust Reports Available

 - Key Protection is used for multiple keys are generated or one that is not used right away to make sure it is stored safely
 - Applicability matrix has which reports are applicable when, for what, and the versions
 - All the templates are on the website or in the process of being posted

 ##### Enhancement of CPA Canada Processes

 - Focus on making sure have qualified practitioners
 - Third party assessment from consulting firm looked at risk of the WebTrust program.
 Report not released yet, will report in June

 No additional questions or comments

 ### CABF Website: Use Cases and Feedback

 **Presenter:** Ben Wilson (Mozilla)
 **Note Taker:** Jos Purvis (Cisco)

 Ben: What we were talking about in Infra was to go over some use cases and then gather feedback about what we should do with the website.
-I have a mind-map we’ve created of the website with the idea that we would organize the home page and menu items to focus on the different working groups—instead of having the BRs, EVGs, it would be the different working groups.
+I have a mind-map we’ve created of the website with the idea that we would organize the home page and menu items to focus on the different working groups-instead of having the BRs, EVGs, it would be the different working groups.
 Then we would redo the Documents page and have that be the most current version of the documents and have a link to the archive of older versions.
 One of the things that Dean had asked is that we make it clearer for Interested Parties and what they want to do, so we have that as a use case now.
 The other two use cases are “current member wants to review most current version of a document” (which we discussed, and we’d also have document links on the WG pages).
 We wouldn’t delete any existing pages, we’d just add paths from the menus or pages.
 Another use case is “a CA/Certificate Consumer wants to join the Forum”.
 Mainly we want to gather some info about the membership’s needs or wants or requests.

 Dean Coclin (DigiCert): Right now if I go to the Ballots page there’s a list of ballots.
 How is that populated–manual?
 Automatic?
 Ben: It pulls it automatically.
 The way we’ve done it in the past is that pages are tagged with the ‘Ballots’ tag and then pages with that tag are pulled into that list based on that tag.
 So when we post a new ballot, we just tag it as category Ballot–then the table then generates based on that.
 We could play around with that to see that the most current one is at the top–I think it’s alphabetical right now, and we could have it show chronological.